douglasgreen/duolingo/esperanto.md

 - the bird - la birdo
 - the book - la libro
 - the boot - la boto
+- the boyfriend - la koramiko
 - the boy - la knabo
 - the bread - la pano
 - the breakfast - la matenmanĝo
+- the brother-in-law - la bofrato
+- the brother - la frato
 - the butter - la butero
 - the button - la butono
 - the cafe - la kafejo